oliverwstein/pokemon-adventure/design_plan/structs/MoveData.md

 These are tricky, because they rely on a mix of hard-coding, while the new move design has a certain amount of scripting.
 They are also tricky because they all involve forced actions.
 The current system is meant to reflect the scripting/coding boundary by noting how they interact with control conditions.

-Fly and Solar Beam use Prepare, which applies a condition to the user if they don't have the condition, and removes the condition + applies the effects of the move if they do have it.
+Fly and Solar Beam use Prepare, which applies a flag to the user if they don't have the flag, and removes the flag + applies the effects of the move if they do have it.

-Bide uses a simple Passive, which applies the Bide condition, then does nothing until Bide's turns remaining hits zero, at which point the doubled damage is unleashed.
+Bide uses a simple Passive, which applies the Bide volatile condition, then does nothing until Bide's turns remaining hits zero, at which point the doubled damage is unleashed.
 As Bide's effect has to be hard-coded anyway, there's nothing else to say.

-Counter is handled slightly differently than in the regular games--now, instead of having negative priority, it has very high priority, and applies a one-turn condition (Counter) that records the physical damage the pokemon receives and does twice as much damage back to the opponent and the beginning of the end-of-turn.
+Counter is handled slightly differently than in the regular games--now, instead of having negative priority, it has very high priority, and applies a one-turn special flag (Countering) that records the physical damage the pokemon receives and does twice as much damage back to the opponent at the beginning of the end-of-turn.
 Like Bide, this can be handled with a simple Passive.

 ```ron
 MoveData(